 It’s difficult to make or keep friends because we can only hear, and normal people want to do many things that require seeing, so we are not very convenient friends.

-Common groups don’t really understand blind people.
+Common groups don’t understand blind people well.
 They know you’re blind but sometimes they still use their gestures, but I cannot understand those gestures, I cannot see.

 Most people who are blind or visually impaired have very little chances to find a partner.